uehaj/staticalizer/README.md

 Groovy 2.0's static groovy feature is easy to use and powerful way to get the benefit of static typing.
 (Just put @CompileStatic!)

-But if you have tons of dynamic typed groovy code, it is not easy to modify all of those code to be static.
+But if you have tons of dynamic typed groovy code, it is not easy to modify all of those codes to be static.
 Because:

 - The type of method parameter is not obvious.
 Some method parameter might be different type with each invocation.
-In those case, you have to specify Loweest Upper Bound type among those types.
+In those cases, you have to specify Lowest Upper Bound type among those types.
 - You have to trace the method calls chain if a value is supplied by other method.

-Basically Groovy's suport of type inference is not work with inter-method information.
+Basically Groovy's support of type inference is not work with inter-method information.
-So omitted type of method parameters and the type of value which other method returns are can't be inffered.
+So omitted type of method parameters and the type of value that other method returns are can't be inferred.
-To put it the other way around, if method parameter types and method return type is be decided, type infference get a chance to work well.
+To put it the other way around, if method parameter types and method return type is be decided, type inference get a chance to work well.

 By using staticalizer, you can feedback the information from runtime actual type of method/closure parameters and method return type information to source code.
 (Partially by hand.)

 Install & Settings
 ---------------------

-Download binary distribution of staticalizer jar (staticalizer-0.1-bin.jar) from [here](https://github.com/uehaj/staticalizer/downloads), and extract it anywhre.
-We call the directory 'STATICALIZER_HOME'. it is not neccessary to set that to environment variable.
+Download binary distribution of staticalizer jar (staticalizer-0.1-bin.jar) from [here](https://github.com/uehaj/staticalizer/downloads), and extract it anywhere.
+We call the directory 'STATICALIZER_HOME'.
+It is not necessary to set that to environment variable.

 And add 'STATICALIZER_HOME/bin' directory to your PATH environment variable.
 For example, if you extract staticalizer to /tool/staticalizer, set:

     export PATH=/tool/staticalizer/bin:${PATH}

-In addition, if you want to use annocation form, you have to put the jar file of STATICALIZER_HOME/lib/staticalizer-x.y.jar into your CLASSPATH.
+In addition, if you want to use annotation form, you have to put the jar file of STATICALIZER_HOME/lib/staticalizer-x.y.jar into your CLASSPATH.

     $ export CLASSPATH=STATICALIZER_HOME/lib/staticalizer-0.1.jar